 2. FIND A VENDOR and APPLY

-Look at our list of vendors and counties to select a vendor in your area.
-If you have a vendor you would prefer, Environmental Initiative can work with them to get registered with Project Stove Swap.
+We are currently soliciting vendors to continue Project Stove Swap in the Metro area.
+If you have a vendor you would like to see participate, Environmental Initiative can work with them to get registered with Project Stove Swap.

 Your vendor can help you select a new device and submit an application for the program rebate.
 For more information about incentive amounts and eligible appliances, check out our incentive and appliance guide.

 You and your vendor will work together to arrange for installation with an accredited installer.
 Project Stove Swap’s incentive will be added as a discount on your vendor’s invoice.
 Customers are responsible for all costs above the incentive amount.

 4. COMPLETE TRAINING

 Once your new device is installed, your vendor will train you on its operation and fill out a certification form on your behalf.

 Breathe easier knowing your new stove is helping your health and the environment.
 If you think any of your neighbors would benefit from a new stove, be sure to share the project with them!

 According to the Minnesota Pollution Control Agency, the majority of the air pollutants of concern today come from smaller, widespread sources that are not regulated in the way power plants and factories are.
 These smaller sources include cars, trucks, construction equipment, residential wood burning, and residential garbage burning.